cytoscape/cytoscape.js-edgehandles/README.md

 // the default values of each option are outlined below: let defaults = {
-  preview: true, // whether to show added edges preview before releasing selection
+  canConnect: function( sourceNode, targetNode ){
+    // whether an edge can be created between source and target return !sourceNode.same(targetNode); // e.g. disallow loops },
+  edgeParams: function( sourceNode, targetNode ){
+    // for edges between the specified source and target
+    // return element object to be passed to cy.add() for edge return {};
+  },
   hoverDelay: 150, // time spent hovering over a target node before it is considered selected
-  handleNodes: 'node', // selector/filter function for whether edges can be made from a given node
-  snap: false, // when enabled, the edge can be drawn by just moving close to a target node
+  snap: true, // when enabled, the edge can be drawn by just moving close to a target node (can be confusing on compound graphs)
   snapThreshold: 50, // the target node must be less than or equal to this many pixels away from the cursor/finger
   snapFrequency: 15, // the number of times per second (Hz) that snap checks done (lower is less expensive)
-  noEdgeEventsInDraw: false, // set events:no to edges during draws, prevents mouseouts on compounds
+  noEdgeEventsInDraw: true, // set events:no to edges during draws, prevents mouseouts on compounds
-  disableBrowserGestures: true, // during an edge drawing gesture, disable browser gestures such as two-finger trackpad swipe and pinch-to-zoom
+  disableBrowserGestures: true // during an edge drawing gesture, disable browser gestures such as two-finger trackpad swipe and pinch-to-zoom
-  handlePosition: function( node ){
-    return 'middle top'; // sets the position of the handle in the format of "X-AXIS Y-AXIS" such as "left top", "middle top" },
-  handleInDrawMode: false, // whether to show the handle in draw mode
-  edgeType: function( sourceNode, targetNode ){
-    // can return 'flat' for flat edges between nodes or 'node' for intermediate node between them
-    // returning null/undefined means an edge can't be added between the two nodes return 'flat';
-  },
-  loopAllowed: function( node ){
-    // for the specified node, return whether edges from itself to itself are allowed return false;
-  },
-  nodeLoopOffset: -50, // offset for edgeType: 'node' loops
-  nodeParams: function( sourceNode, targetNode ){
-    // for edges between the specified source and target
-    // return element object to be passed to cy.add() for intermediary node return {};
-  },
-  edgeParams: function( sourceNode, targetNode, i ){
-    // for edges between the specified source and target
-    // return element object to be passed to cy.add() for edge
-    // NB: i indicates edge index in case of edgeType: 'node' return {};
-  },
-  ghostEdgeParams: function(){
-    // return element object to be passed to cy.add() for the ghost edge
-    // (default classes are always added for you) return {};
-  },
-  show: function( sourceNode ){
-    // fired when handle is shown
-  },
-  hide: function( sourceNode ){
-    // fired when the handle is hidden
-  },
-  start: function( sourceNode ){
-    // fired when edgehandles interaction starts (drag on handle) },
-  complete: function( sourceNode, targetNode, addedEles ){
-    // fired when edgehandles is done and elements are added },
-  stop: function( sourceNode ){
-    // fired when edgehandles interaction is stopped (either complete with added edges or incomplete) },
-  cancel: function( sourceNode, cancelledTargets ){
-    // fired when edgehandles are cancelled (incomplete gesture) },
-  hoverover: function( sourceNode, targetNode ){
-    // fired when a target is hovered
-  },
-  hoverout: function( sourceNode, targetNode ){
-    // fired when a target isn't hovered anymore
-  },
-  previewon: function( sourceNode, targetNode, previewEles ){
-    // fired when preview is shown
-  },
-  previewoff: function( sourceNode, targetNode, previewEles ){
-    // fired when preview is hidden
-  },
-  drawon: function(){
-    // fired when draw mode enabled
-  },
-  drawoff: function(){
-    // fired when draw mode disabled
-  }
 };

 let eh = cy.edgehandles( defaults );